Your Guide to UM Residence Halls

 Miller Hall is on the south side of campus and offers housing options of doubles, three-person pods, and penthouse singles on the 5th floor.
 Miller’s floors are divided into two wings, one male and one female.
 The three-person pods have three separate rooms and a shared common space.

-Miller also houses the Global Living Learning Community in addition to the Gender Inclusive Community.
+Miller also houses the Global Living Learning Community and has a bus stop directly in front of the hall for convenient commuting.
 The large lobby area has cozy seating, a piano, and an overall comfortable atmosphere.
 Gatherings often take place in the lobby area, including the downstairs lounge with a TV for screening events.

 Click Here for a Virtual Tour of a Miller Hall Double Room